Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

 ## H. Conclusion
-<p align="justify">In conclusion, the results obtained from this project demon
+<p align="justify">In conclusion, the results obtained from this project demonstrates the effectiveness of the techniques and algorithms implemented.
- strate the effectiveness of the techniques and algorithms im plemented.
  The robot was able to follow lanes, detect objects, and estimate distances to objects accurately, demonstrating its potential for real-world applications in autonomous navigation.</p>